LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 \subsubsection{Interview}

 We invited interested participants via email and asked them to complete consent forms.
 Participants used a Google Calendar link to schedule their own research sessions, which lasted approximately 70 minutes.
-While all participants consented to audio recording, not all agreed to screen or video capture.
-All interviews took place between the period of March 1, 2023, to July 7, 2023.
+All interviews took place between March 1, 2023, and July 7, 2023.
+While all participants consented to audio recording, not all agreed to the screen or video capture.
+Audio recordings provided sufficient data for our analysis, as our focus was on participants' experiences and perspectives rather than detailed observation of their interactions with tools.

 The study consisted of semi-structured interviews, featuring a core set of predetermined questions, while allowing flexibility for follow-up questions based on the conversation \cite{miles_handbook_2005}.
-At the start of each session, participants were briefed on the research purpose, followed by an interview of about 60 minutes.
+At the start of each session, participants were briefed on the research purpose (approximately 10 minutes), followed by the semi-structured interview (approximately 60 minutes).
 Two researchers were present: one conducted the interview, while the other took notes.
 Both researchers asked clarifying or follow-up questions based on participant responses.

-During the interviews, participants were asked to discuss their use of LLMs in their daily work, how they evaluated its generated code, and how they integrated it into existing codebases.
+During the interviews, participants were asked to discuss their use of LLMs in their daily work, how they evaluated LLM-generated code, and how they integrated it into existing codebases.
 We also explored their opinions on how LLMs might impact the skills and job landscape in the software industry, with specific follow-up questions regarding the skills needed to effectively use LLMs.
 Additionally, participants were asked to describe real projects they had worked on.
-A list of the pre-prepared questions is provided in Table \ref{table:questions}.
-While the questions we asked explicitly named ChatGPT, we stated during the interviews that interviewees should also answer the questions based on their usage of similar LLM-based chatbot other LLM-based tools.
+While the questions we asked explicitly named ChatGPT, we stated during the interviews that interviewees should also answer the questions based on their usage of similar LLM-based chatbots and other LLM-based tools.